DhwanitRDave/Tutorial-SB06-MD-Simulations-and-Analysis-for-Peptide-Based-Materials-Design/README.md

 Please install the following programs/software on your laptops prior to the Tutorial-
 1. **VMD 1.9.3** - This can be installed on MacOS, Windows or Linux.
 (Newer MacOS users may need to install 1.9.4 alpha suitable to the the OS/CPU). https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD
 ![image](https://user-images.githubusercontent.com/130017040/230256427-bb38ff1e-71b0-4b67-872a-f7c4f793652d.png)
 2. **GROMACS** version 2020.X or newer.
-The instructions for these are OS Dependant and detailed below- ** MacOS** Users-
+The instructions for these are OS Dependant and detailed below

+  **MacOS** Users
-  The Package Manager Homebrew is the easiest way to have GROMACS installed on your laptop - https://brew.sh/ Once brew in installed on your MacOS Terminal and is the package manager, simply use - brew install gromacs Brew with download the require dependencies and libraries and after installation, type gmx -version in the terminal and make sure there is an output.
+  The Package Manager Homebrew is the easiest way to have GROMACS installed on your laptop - https://brew.sh/ Once brew in installed on your MacOS Terminal and is the package manager, simply use

+  brew install gromacs

+  Brew will download the required dependencies and libraries and after installation, type gmx -version in the terminal and make sure there is an output.
-  This should currently default to the 2023 Version of GROMACS - https://formulae.brew.sh/formula/gromacs **Windows** Users-
+  This should currently default to the 2023 Version of GROMACS - https://formulae.brew.sh/formula/gromacs

+  **Windows** Users-
   Windows Subsystem for Linux provides an excellent platform to work in.
 To enable this simply follow the instructions on this page https://learn.microsoft.com/en-us/windows/wsl/install
   ![image](https://user-images.githubusercontent.com/130017040/230258348-7f5078ad-e683-46bb-ba56-cd9f9e271954.png)